patrickbwarren/python3-HNC-solver/README.md

  <em>v</em>(<em>r</em>) <em>h</em>(<em>r</em>; λ) with the
  _unscaled_ pair potential;

-* the excess non-mean-field free energy is then the integral
+* the excess correlation free energy is then the integral
   <em>∆f</em> = ∫<sub>0</sub><sup>1</sup> dλ <em>∆e</em>(λ) .

-* the excess non-mean-field pressure then follows from ∆p = ρ² d(<em>∆f</em> / ρ)/dρ .
+* the excess correlation pressure then follows from ∆p = ρ² d(<em>∆f</em> / ρ)/dρ .
 This should be added to the mean-field contribution to obtain the excess pressure, and the whole added to the ideal contribution to find the total pressure.